LTUC/amman-dotnet-401d2/Curriculum/Class14/FACILITATOR.md

 # Class 14: Azure Deployment

 ## How do I prep for today?
-Become familiar with Azure Portal and how to deploy an applicaiton and a database to Azure.
+Become familiar with Azure Portal and how to deploy an application and a database to Azure.

 Resources: